 I like being social.
 I really do.
 Sometimes though, I just want to relax and enjoy some me-time.
 There are games that I like to play alone.
-Some people relax by playing the slots or some other online casino games.
+Some people relax by playing the slots or some other online casino games, or even by betting with Paddy Power Grand National.
 Others take out their mobile phones and play Candy Crush.
 I like to turn the TV on, wrap a blanket around me, start my PC or PS4, and zone out.
 Here are some games that you can play alone.

 Portal and Portal 2 are platform puzzle games.
 In them, you have to utilize a portal to complete the puzzles and escape the rooms while a homicidal robot is out to get you.
 If you are looking for a single-player experience, stick with Portal.
 Portal 2 has a single-player mode, but it also allows you to partner up with someone in order to solve puzzles.